 Note: This lesson may be taught either as a stand-alone lesson or as preparation for the complementary EDSITEment lesson, Hamlet Meets Chushingura: Traditions of the Revenge Tragedy.
 The second lesson builds on this lesson, paralleling this study with comparisons of Hamlet and the Elizabethan revenge ethic to the Japanese Bunraku/Kabuki play Kanadehon Chushingura and the Tokugawa revenge ethic.

 What are the implications of honor, loyalty, and revenge in the Elizabethan culture as presented in Shakespeare's play Hamlet?

 How do these implications resonate in modern times and in modern film?

-After completing this lesson, students will be able to: Describe Elizabethan attitudes toward revenge from documents of the period
+Evaluate Elizabethan attitudes toward revenge from documents of the period.

-Recognize Elizabethan theatrical conventions and their impact on the play
+Analyze Elizabethan theatrical conventions and their impact on the play.

 Analyze the playwright's use of characters' language and actions to motivate the avengers in the play.